On authentic relationships

 People who value quality over quantity in their relationships seek depth.
 They are not interested in small or surface level interactions.

-This approach relationship takes a different kind of strength.
-It's easy to fill your life for acquaintances to have people around just to avoid feeling alone, but it takes wisdom to realize that true connection is rare and something that can't be forced or rushed.
+They value real, meaningful conversations and people who see them for who they are—not for a moment.
+This approach to relationships takes a different kind of strength.
+It’s easy to fill your life with acquaintances or to have people around just to avoid feeling alone, but it takes wisdom to realize that true connection is rare and something that cannot be forced or rushed.

 Trying to unpack this…

-I’m worried that conforming to ideas of what relationships should look like will in turn make everything I do less authentic.
-Not even less authentic in what it looks like to others, but less authentic to my soul.
-How can I teach theories about self discovery and following ones internal compass if I refuse to listen to what my body says around other people?
+I’m worried that conforming to ideas of what relationships should look like will, in turn, make everything I do less authentic.
+Not even just in how it looks to others, but less authentic to my soul.
+How can I teach theories about self-discovery and following one’s internal compass if I refuse to listen to what my body says around other people?

-Is quality is about finding people who gravitate to you naturally?
+Is quality about finding people who gravitate to you naturally?

 Is quality about finding people who put effort into understanding you?